dondany/simple-blog/README.md

 `DELETE /posts/{id}` - delete the post with the given id

+`GET /posts/{id}/comments` - returns all comments for the given post

 `GET /comments` - returns all the comments

 `GET /comments/{id}` - return the comment with the given id